 Comp plans need the right weight of base vs. bonus.
 Base salaries are important to provide reps with a sense of their security (they won’t get evicted if they have a slow month).
 Commission, however, is what drives most sales reps.
 A bonus needs to sufficiently inspire reps to sell at their best.
 Placing a cap on a rep’s bonus will correlate with a cap on their motivation to sell for your company.
 In sales, the sky should be the limit.

 The Rising Cost of Hiring Reps

-As a result of high competition to hire reps, many companies hire reps with less experience (often right out of college).
-As a result, companies need to know how to structure compensation plans that appeal to less seasoned reps.
+A result of this extremely high competition, many companies hire reps with less experience, often right out of college.
+Therefore, companies need to know how to structure compensation plans that appeal to less seasoned reps.

-In order to help you overcome the challenges associated with creating compensation plans, here are some compensation plans designed for various roles.
-Whether you are hiring outbound SDRs with no sales experienced or heavy hitter AE’s, these comp plans will help you motivate reps to be top-performing members of your team.
+In order to overcome the challenges associated with creating compensation plans, we’ve compiled some of the best compensation plans designed for various roles.
+Whether you are hiring outbound SDRs with no sales experienced, or heavy hitter AE’s, these comp plans will help you motivate all your reps to be top-performers on your team.